Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Two-photon exchange

-Here, the nuclear and nucleon polarizability contribute 0.14\mev{} and 0.22\mev{} to the uncertainty, respectively.
-The value of Eq.\,(\ref{eq:tpe:total}) agrees well with the TPE contribution of 9.58(38)\mev{} obtained through \textit{ab initio} calculations \cite{Hernandez:2016:POLupdate}.
-A dispersive approach as given for helium-3 \cite{Carlson:2016:tpe} is required also for helium-4 in order to crosscheck the value provided here.
-The uncertainty of the total TPE contribution is about 4.5 times larger than the value given as uncertainty goal due to the achieved experimental precision.
+The value of Eq.\,(\ref{eq:tpe:total}) agrees well with the TPE contribution of 9.37(45)\mev{} obtained through \textit{ab initio} calculations \cite{Ji:2018:nuclPOL}. } A dispersive approach as given for helium-3 \cite{Carlson:2016:tpe} is required also for helium-4 in order to crosscheck the value provided here.
+The uncertainty of the total TPE contribution is about 4 times larger than the value given as uncertainty goal due to the achieved experimental precision.
 An improvement of this value will directly improve the extraction of the charge radius.